ericyoondotcom/MinecraftManhunt/README.md

 `minecraftmanhunt.start` | Allow `/start` command | operators
 `minecraftmanhunt.end` | Allow `/end` command | operators
 `minecraftmanhunt.compass` | Allow `/compass` command | everyone
 `minecraftmanhunt.music` | Allow `/music` command.
-Note that music commands can also be typed in Discord, meaning anyone in the server can issue this command. | everyone
+Note that music commands can also be typed in Discord if `processDiscordCommands` in config is set to `true`. | everyone

 ## Troubleshooting
 - `online-mode` in server.properties must be set to `true` as of version 1.2.4.